Sher110106/Niwaz/BRAND_README.md

 ## 🎨 Brand Identity

-**Resham & Thread** (Resham means silk in Hindi/Urdu) represents the fusion of ancient embroidery art with contemporary design sensibilities.
+**Niwaz** represents the fusion of ancient embroidery art with contemporary design sensibilities.

 ### Brand Story
 We preserve the ancient techniques of hand embroidery while embracing contemporary aesthetics, creating timeless pieces that celebrate both heritage and modernity.
 Each piece is crafted by skilled artisans who have honed their craft over generations.